jusotoTEC/tensor_least_square/README.md

-# MATLAB Codes from Numerical Experiments in Paper *"A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing"*
+# MATLAB Code from Numerical Experiments in Paper *"A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing"*

 **Paper Title:** A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing